julian-molina/Documentation/_data/trading_engine.md

 strategy_close_stage: "Strategy close stage is the section of the data structure that keeps track of information specific to the scope of the close stage during the period the stage is open."

-last: "The last object stores instances of position and strategy objects, in particular the instances that were last open at the time of evaluation.
-Conceptually, last is used as an adjective applied to these concepts, such as the last position or the last strategy."
+last: "The last object stores instances of position and strategy objects, in particular the instances that were last open at the time of evaluation, hence the adjective last."

 exchange_orders: "Exchange orders is the section of the data structure that keeps track of orders of all types."